Pension assets hit N15.58tn — PenCom

 By Victor Ahiuma-Young

-The National Pension Commission, PenCom, has said the total pension assets is over N15.58 trillion.
+The National Pension Commission, PenCom, has said the total pension assets was currently over N15.58 trillion.

-Director-General of the Commission, Aisha Dahir-Umar, disclosed this yesterday in Lagos at a workshop the Commission organised for Labour Writers Association of Nigeria, LAWAN, with the theme, “Securing the Future: The Benefits of the Contributory Pension Scheme to the Nigerian Workers.”
+Director-General of the commission, Aisha Dahir-Umar, disclosed this at a workshop the commission organised for Labour Writers Association of Nigeria, LAWAN, with the theme, “Securing the Future: The Benefits of the Contributory Pension Scheme to the Nigerian Workers,” in Lagos yesterday.

-Represented by PenCom’s Head of Communications, Abdulquadri Dahiru, the Director-General informed that the N15.58 trillion figure was at March 31, 2023.
+Represented by PenCom’s Head of Communications, Abdulquadri Dahiru, the Director-General said the N15.58 trillion figure was as at March 31, 2023.

-“Last year, PenCom launched a policy that allows Retirement Savings Account, RSA, holders to utilise a portion of their retirement savings as equity for residential mortgages.
-This policy marks a significant milestone in our ongoing efforts to provide greater flexibility and access to pension funds for the benefit of RSA holders.
-It recognises that many individuals face challenges in securing adequate housing upon retirement and aims to address this issue by unlocking the value of their pension savings to facilitate homeownership.
+“Last year, PenCom launched a policy that allows Retirement Savings Account, RSA, holders to utilise a portion of their retirement savings as equity for residential mortgages. “

-“Under this new policy, RSA holders who have contributed to their accounts for at least five years and meet specific eligibility criteria can utilise up to 25 percent of their pension savings as equity contribution towards acquiring residential properties.
-This policy aligns with our commitment to ensuring that pension funds catalyse economic development and social well-being.

 “It is essential to note that this partial withdrawal is not a replacement for retirement benefits but rather a means to offer immediate support during a difficult period.
 The remaining balance in the RSA continues to grow and accumulate until the RSA holder attain retirement age.